 Wiley vs. Gleim CMA: Course Design

 Gleim offers several study methods, but their real claim to fame is in their adaptive learning program.
 Students are asked to watch instructional videos and take practice exams to prepare for the CMA exam.
 As you learn, Gleim’s software tracks your progress and notes specific subjects that you need to spend more time studying.
-From there, it automatically adjusts your study schedule to add extra focus— so you’re always focusing on improving your weaknesses.
+From there, it automatically adjusts your study schedule to add extra focus— so you always focus on improving your weaknesses.

-Wiley also offers adaptive learning, but in a different way.
+Wiley also offers adaptive learning but in a different way.
 Instead of technology, they rely on input from your teacher.

 Instead of adaptive software, Wiley has you work 1-on-1 with instructors between video lectures and tests.
 Each mentor is an accredited professor with access to the work you’ve completed.
 This ensures that your study schedule is adaptive, but you still have a say in what you’re learning.
 On top of that, you can ask questions at any time and have them answered within 48 hours.